MicrosoftDocs/Viva/Viva/insights/advanced/privacy/privacy.md

 Higher-risk data includes sensitive demographic data, like racial or ethnic origin, sex or gender, and trade union membership.
 Higher-risk uses of Viva Insights include using the service for profiling or to make automated decisions or predictions about employees.
 (Note that Microsoft designed Viva Insights to help people within organizations make data-driven decisions, not to automate those decisions.)

-If you determine that a DPIA is necessary for your proposed use of Viva Insights, you'll need to document several aspects of how you'll use the service to process personal data, including how the data will be collected; how it will be processed; the necessity of the processing in relation to the purpose; what risks the processing presents to employees; the data flows within and outside Viva Insights; feedback that you received from employees regarding the proposed data processing; and any other information that your organization’s data-protection officer (or equivalent) deems necessary for the DPIA.
+If you determine that a DPIA is necessary for your proposed use of Viva Insights, you'll need to document several aspects of how you'll use the service to process personal data, including how the data is collected; how it's processed; the necessity of the processing in relation to the purpose; what risks the processing presents to employees; the data flows within and outside Viva Insights; feedback that you received from employees regarding the proposed data processing; and any other information that your organization’s data-protection officer (or equivalent) deems necessary for the DPIA.
 As a data controller, your organization is entirely responsible for determining your organization’s purposes for using Viva Insights.
 As a data processor, Microsoft informs you how the product functions and processes data pursuant to your configuration of the services.

 ### Limiting data sensitivity